-- A general contractor claims against owner to recover retention for construction work on new building; owner asserts multiple counterclaims (sole arbitrator).
+- General Contractor claims against owner to recover retention for construction work on new building.
+Owner asserts multiple counterclaims (sole arbitrator).

-- A company’s claim for unfair competition by an executive employee who has entered employ of a competitor (sole arbitrator).
+- Company’s claim for unfair competition by an executive employee who has entered employ of a competitor (sole arbitrator).

-- A local franchisee of a national delivery company claims unlawful termination (panel of three).
+- Local franchisee of a national delivery company claims unlawful termination (panel of three).

-- A company seeks to recover patent royalties for infringement (panel of three).
+- Company seeks to recover patent royalties for infringement (panel of three).

-- A railroad seeks to recover property damage from a derailment (Chair, panel of three).
+- Railroad recovers property damage from a derailment (Chair, panel of three).

-- A business seeks to establish insurance coverage of counterclaims which it must defend (Chair, panel of three).
+- Business seeks to establish insurance coverage of counterclaims (Chair, panel of three).

-- A beneficiary seeks to recover proceeds of a life insurance policy (sole arbitrator).
+- Beneficiary recovers proceeds of life insurance policy (sole arbitrator).

-- A practice management firm seeks to recover for consulting services against a medical laboratory (sole arbitrator).
+- Practice management firm seeks to recover for consulting services against a medical laboratory (sole arbitrator).

-- A farmer seeks to recover insurance proceeds for a failed crop (sole arbitrator).
+- Farmer seeks to recover insurance proceeds for a failed crop (sole arbitrator).